AqwamCreates/DataPredict/docs/API/Models/NegativeBinomialRegression.md

     * At high values, it makes the negative binomial distribution closer to Poisson.

-    * A smaller dispersion value increases variance, capturing extra spread in data common in biology, ecology, or health.
+    * A smaller dispersion increases variance, capturing extra spread in data common in biology, ecology, or health.

 #### Returns: